Guéra (province)

-Guéra (قيرا) is one of the 23 regions of Chad, created in 2002 from the former Guéra prefecture.
-The region's capital is Mongo.
+Guéra (قيرا) is one of the 23 provinces of Chad, created in 2002 from the former Guéra prefecture.
+The province's capital is Mongo.
 As of 2009, the population of the region was 553,795.

 Geography

-The region borders Batha Region to the north, Sila Region and Salamat Region to the east, Moyen-Chari Region to the south, and Chari-Baguirmi Region and Hadjer-Lamis Region to the west.
-The region contains several mountainous areas, such as the Kadam Massif and the Guéra Massif, the latter of which is composed of granites dissected by numerous dolerite dykes.
+The province borders Batha Region to the north, Sila Region and Salamat Region to the east, Moyen-Chari Region to the south, and Chari-Baguirmi Region and Hadjer-Lamis Region to the west.
+The province contains several mountainous areas, such as the Kadam Massif and the Guéra Massif, the latter of which is composed of granites dissected by numerous dolerite dykes.

-The Guéra Region receives an annual rainfall of 744 mm.
-The region is the principal agricultural producing area in the whole country, producing cotton and groundnuts, the two main cash-crops of the country, as well as rice.
+The Guéra province receives an annual rainfall of 744 mm.
+The province is the principal agricultural producing area in the whole country, producing cotton and groundnuts, the two main cash-crops of the country, as well as rice.

-Half of the Zakouma National Park lies within the region.
+Half of the Zakouma National Park lies within the province.

 Subdivisions

 Departments

-The region of Guéra is divided into four departments, namely:
+The province of Guéra is divided into four departments, namely: